• Disease Overview

 Introduction

-Epithelial tumors and cancers of the appendix are further categorized based upon how the cells look microscopically and whether or not they are invading the wall of the appendix.
-The main categories include goblet cell carcinoid (see separate Rare Disease Report), low-grade mucinous neoplasm of the appendix (LAMN), high-grade mucinous neoplasm of the appendix (HAMN) and adenocarcinomas.
-The adenocarcinomas are further classified as: well- differentiated, moderately-differentiated, poorly-differentiated and signet ring cell (SRC).
+Epithelial tumors and cancers of the appendix are further categorized based upon how the cells look under the microscope and whether they are invading the wall of the appendix.
+The main categories include goblet cell carcinoid, low-grade mucinous neoplasm of the appendix (LAMN), high-grade mucinous neoplasm of the appendix (HAMN) and adenocarcinomas.
+The adenocarcinomas are further classified as well differentiated, moderately differentiated, poorly differentiated and signet ring cell (SRC).
 These classifications are important for determining prognosis and treatment recommendations.

 • Next section >